Novalnet-AG/prestashop-payment-integration-novalnet/README.md

 ## More information
 Find more about PrestaShop module on: https://www.novalnet.de/site_pdf/IG-Prestashop_1.7.1.0-1.7.7.1_novalnet_11.3.4_EN.pdf<br>
 To test our demo shop, please visit: https://prestashop.novalnet.de

+## Installation
+Follow the below steps to install the <a href="https://www.novalnet.com/modul/prestashop-payment-module"> Prestashop payment module</a>.
+1. Download the payment module for prestashop from <a href="https://addons.prestashop.com/en/payment-card-wallet/27259-novalnet-payment.html"> here</a>.
+2. Upload and install the module in the shop admin panel.
+3. Configure the API keys in the Administration portal.
+4. Enable and activate the payment methods.

 ## Contact
 Novalnet AG<br>